Skip to content

 From what age is it possible to have otoplasty?

-In my experience, from the age of six, the ears have completed about 90% of their development and can be operated on safely.
+Otoplasty can be considered from around the age of six, when the ears have completed about 90% of their development and the child is healthy enough for surgical assessment.
 In many cases, I prefer to perform otoplasty at this age — before the start of school life — to avoid embarrassment among peers.
-However, many of my patients seek the surgery in adulthood and achieve equally excellent results.
+However, many of my patients seek the surgery in adulthood and achieve meaningful improvement.

 Does otoplasty leave visible scars?